Slicer/Slicer/Modules/Python/StochasticTractographyServerMP/README.txt

 remark: I advice ipython to do your development and test : http://ipython.scipy.org/

-remark: It is a documentation in construction, be patient ;)
+remark: It is a documentation in construction, be patient ;).
+Feel free to address any question or comment to me (see contact at the end of that doc)

 (I) Overview: